November 11, 2016

 Rexburg, Idaho, USA

-LDS author Jack Weyland’s newest novel, Mandy, features a fictional woman who enrolls in PathwayConnect while her husband studies opera.
-Inspired by Weyland’s experience as a Pathway Church-service missionary, the novel highlights how the program helped her continue a degree while also developing her communication skills with her husband and gaining a respect and love for ethnic diversity in her new home of Philadelphia, Pennsylvania.
+Member of The Church of Jesus Christ of Latter-day Saints and author Jack Weyland’s newest novel, Mandy, features a fictional woman who enrolls in PathwayConnect while her husband studies opera.
+Inspired by Weyland’s experience as a service missionary assigned to BYU-Pathway, the novel highlights how the program helped her continue a degree while also developing her communication skills with her husband and gaining a respect and love for ethnic diversity in her new home of Philadelphia, Pennsylvania.

 Prince William Living — Feb.
 27, 2016